 The conference schedule includes three days of outstanding scholarly presentations and panel discussions covering a wide variety of topics.
 In addition, this year two renowned historians will deliver signature lectures further enhancing the Symposium experience.
 To learn more, please visit our registration page located on our website.

-As a reminder, the deadline for paper submissions for the conference is August 26.
-For more information, please refer to the Call for Papers available on our website.
+The deadline for paper submissions is August 26.
+For more information, please refer to the Call for Papers on our website.

 Esteemed historians Orville Vernon Burton and Harold Holzer will give signature lectures at the 32nd Annual Symposium on the Nineteenth Century Press, the Civil War, and Freedom of Expression at Augusta University.